pulp-platform/snitch_cluster/target/snitch_cluster/README.md

 ../../../util/trace/eventvis.py -o logs/trace.json logs/trace.csv
 ```

-Open a Chrome browser and go to `chrome://tracing`.
+Go to `http://ui.perfetto.dev/`.
 Here you can load the `logs/trace.json` file and graphically view the runtime of the compute region in your code.
 To learn more about the layout file syntax and what the Python scripts do you can have a look at the description comment at the start of the scripts themselves.

-__Great, but, have you noticed a Problem?__
+__Great, but, have you noticed a problem?__

 Look into `sw/apps/axpy/build/axpy.dump` and search for the address of the output variable `<z>` :